Definition of Refrain

 Example #2: Annabel Lee (By Edgar Allan Poe)

 “It was many and many a year ago,

 That a maiden there lived whom you may know …

 I was a child and she was a child,

 In this kingdom by the sea,

 The poet is using refraining line “In a kingdom by the sea.”
-This appears in the second line of each stanza, and recurs in the final line of the third stanza that draws readers’ attention and contributes to its meter and rhythm.
+This appears in the second line of each stanza, and recurs in the final line of the third stanza, drawing readers’ attention, and contributing to its meter and rhythm.

 Old age should burn and rave at close of day;

 Rage, rage against the dying of the light…